What Happens When a Contractor Fails to Meet the Obligation?

 Revoking of license

-In fact, contractors could have their license revoked in the event of a disaster.
+In fact, contractors could have their licenses revoked in the event of a disaster.

 In Booth’s story, “Collapsed Downtown Berkeley balcony results in contractor’s license revoked,” the California State Contractors License Board (CSLB) made a decision that revoked the license of Segue Construction Inc.